 Photo: Karl Gabor.

-- What role do family businesses play in sustainable structural change?
+- What role do family businesses have in sustainable structural change?

-- How does digitalization affect productivity and employment dynamics in the business sector, and how do competition laws and education systems affect this process?
+- How does digitalization affect productivity and employment dynamics in the business sector, and how is this, in turn, affected by competition laws and education systems?

 The program director is Lars Persson.